MissTeapot/LGBT-Wikis/github_wiki/asexuality/the_spectra.md

 -----

 This page discusses a conceptual framework for discussing asexuality, precisely defines important terms in the asexuality community, and is intended help those questioning understand whether they are asexual or not.
-For a more introductory look at asexuality see [What is asexulaity?](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/asexuality/what_is_asexuality).
-If after reading this page you are unsure if you are asexual or not, you may find [*How do I know if I'm asexual?*](w/asexuality/faq/how_do_i_know.md) helpful.
+For a more introductory look at asexuality see [What is asexulaity?](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/asexuality/what_is_asexuality). if after reading this page you are unsure if you are asexual or not, you may find [*how do i know if i'm asexual?*](w/asexuality/faq/how_do_i_know.md) helpful.

 Human sexual behaviour, physiology, and psychology is composed of several distinct  (though strongly related) mechanisms that are usually lumped together – for example, sexual attraction, sex drive, and romantic attraction.
 When it comes to asexuality, it can be instructive to tease these components apart and consider them separately.
 In the asexuality community, these different components are called *spectra*, where a person's place on each spectrum describes how often or in what way they experience that kind of attraction.
 This page details the main spectra that are discussed in relation to asexuality.